dishmint/Markdown2WL/README.md

 A package to Render the parse list is coming, as well as Import / Export converters so you can import Markdown files as Symbolic Markdown, or as a Notebook!

+For context and some background on the process I've published a post on the [Wolfram Community](https://community.wolfram.com/groups/-/m/t/2142852).

 ---
 Installation:
 1. Download the zip and extract it on your machine